Illegal immigration: Russia

 Russia experiences a constant flow of immigration.
 On average, 200,000 legal immigrants enter the country every year; about half are ethnic Russians from other republics of the former Soviet Union.
 There are an estimated 10–12 million foreigners working in the country without legal permission to be there.
-There has been a significant influx of ethnic Georgians, Armenians, Azerbaijanis, Tajiks, and Uzbeks into large Russian cities in recent years, which has been viewed very unfavorably by many citizens and contributed to nationalist sentiments.
+There has been a significant influx of ethnic Georgians, Armenians, Azerbaijanis, Tajiks, and Uzbeks into large Russian cities in recent years, which has been viewed very unfavourably by many citizens and contributed to nationalist sentiments.

 Many immigrant ethnic groups have much higher birth rates than native Russians, further shifting the balance.
 Some Chinese flee the overpopulation and birth control regulations of their home country and settle in the Far East and southern Siberia.
 Russia's main Pacific port and naval base of Vladivostok, once closed to foreigners, today is bristling with Chinese markets, restaurants and trade houses.
 Illegal border crossing is considered a crime, and captured illegal border crossers have been sentenced to prison terms.
 For example, Rossiyskaya Gazeta reported in October 2008 the case of a North Korean who was detained after illegally crossing the Amur River from China.
 Considered by Russian authorities an "economic migrant", he was sentenced to 6 months in prison and was to be deported to the country of his nationality after serving his sentence, although he may now risk an even heavier penalty there.
 That was just one of the 26 cases year-to-date of illegal entrants, of various nationalities, receiving criminal punishment in Amur Oblast.